-- 12.1 Any and all breaches of the GDPR, including a breach of any of the data protection principles shall be reported as soon as it is discovered, to the Data Controller. - 12.2 Once notified, the Data Controller shall assess: - 12.2.1 the extent of the breach; - 12.2.2 the risks to the data subjects as a consequence of the breach; - 12.2.3 any security measures in place that will protect the information; - 12.2.4 any measures that can be taken immediately to mitigate the risk to the individuals. - 12.3 Unless the Data Controller concludes that there is unlikely to be any risk to individuals from the breach, it must be notified to the Information Commissioner's Office within 72 hours of the breach having come to the attention of the Trust, unless a delay can be justified. - 12.4 The Information Commissioner shall be told: - 12.4.1 details of the breach, including the volume of data at risk, and the number and categories of data subjects; - 12.4.2 the contact point for any enquiries (which shall usually be the Data Controller); - 12.4.3 the likely consequences of the breach; - 12.4.4 measures proposed or already taken to address the breach. - 12.5 If the breach is likely to result in a high risk to the rights and freedoms of the affected individuals then the Data Controller shall notify data subjects of the breach without undue delay unless the data would be unintelligible to those not authorised to access it, or measures have been taken to mitigate any risk to the affected individuals. - 12.6 Data subjects shall be told: - 12.6.1 the nature of the breach; - 12.6.2 who to contact with any questions; - 12.6.3 measures taken to mitigate any risks. - 12.7 The Data Controller shall then be responsible for instigating an investigation into the breach, including how it happened, and whether it could have been prevented.
-Any recommendations for further training or a change in procedure shall be reviewed by the Board of Directors (BoD) and a decision made about implementation of those recommendations. - 12.8 Should a member of staff be found to be in breach of this policy, this could result in disciplinary action being taken as per the Disciplinary Policy.
+- 12.1 Any and all breaches of the GDPR, including a breach of any of the data protection principles shall be reported as soon as it is/they are discovered, to the Data Protection Officer. - 12.2 Once notified, the Data Protection Officer shall assess: - 12.2.1 the extent of the breach; - 12.2.2 the risks to the data subjects as a consequence of the breach; - 12.2.3 any security measures in place that will protect the information; - 12.2.4 any measures that can be taken immediately to mitigate the risk to the individuals. - 12.3 Unless the Data Protection Officer concludes that there is unlikely to be any risk to individuals from the breach, it must be notified to the Information Commissioner's Office within 72 hours of the breach having come to the attention of the Foundation, unless a delay can be justified. - 12.4 The Information Commissioner shall be told: - 12.4.1 details of the breach, including the volume of data at risk, and the number and categories of data subjects; - 12.4.2 the contact point for any enquiries (which shall usually be the Data Protection Officer); - 12.4.3 the likely consequences of the breach; - 12.4.4 measures proposed or already taken to address the breach. - 12.5 If the breach is likely to result in a high risk to the rights and freedoms of the affected individuals then the Data Protection Officer shall notify data subjects of the breach without undue delay unless the data would be unintelligible to those not authorised to access it, or measures have been taken to mitigate any risk to the affected individuals. - 12.6 Data subjects shall be told: - 12.6.1 the nature of the breach; - 12.6.2 who to contact with any questions; - 12.6.3 measures taken to mitigate any risks.

+12.7 The Data Protection Officer shall then be responsible for instigating an investigation into the breach, including how it happened, and whether it could have been prevented.
+Any recommendations for further training or a change in procedure shall be reviewed by the Board and a decision made about implementation of those recommendations.